before arriving on Rarotonga we had been told to check out the

 tourists mooching around for bargains and folk selling food

-get there until about 11am.
+get up and to the market until about 11am.

 a bit late as the market opens at around 7am and by the time